EmeraIdDeveloper/Emeralds-Scripts/README.md

+# TheEmeraIdDev Private Script Repo.

-Hello.
+## Hello.

-If you are reading this, you have been whitelisted to edit private and/or main game scripts.
+#### If you are reading this, you have been whitelisted to edit private and/or main game scripts.

-For further information, please contact [TheEmeraIdDev on roblox](https://www.roblox.com/users/407480830/profile) .
+#### For further information, please contact [TheEmeraIdDev on ROBLOX](https://www.roblox.com/users/407480830/profile).